mokka/docs/01_principles/01_zen.md

 -	Do not allow more than what is absolutely necessary;
 -	If it is hard to explain, it is not a good idea;
 -	A compiler error is better than a compiler warning;
+-	Decisions should be made based upon data;
 -	Readability counts;
--	Decisions should be made, based upon tests;
 -	Readability is more important than writability.